 Catherine set about training for the cycle ride of 1046 miles across the country in just 13 days.
 Most of us would not even consider attempting such a challenge, although Catherine is not your average individual – new to cycling, Catherine is determined, energetic and enjoys breaking the mould to push herself both physically and mentally, so we had no doubt that she would achieve her goals.

-Starting on the 26th June, Catherine’s itinerary was as follows:
+Starting on the 26th June, Catherine’s itinerary for the lejog route was as follows:

 Day 1 – Cycle from Lands’ End through Cornwall

 Day 2 – Into Devon and over the tough climbs of Dartmoor

 Day 3 – Through Somerset; cross Severn Bridge to Wye Valley

 Day 6 – Shap Fell, through Carlisle towards the Scottish border

 Day 7 – Into Scotland to Kilmarnock

 Day 8 – Ferry ride and loch-side cycle to Inverary